 Because of the ever-changing algorithms, it’s becoming increasingly difficult for organic content to reach a majority of audiences.
 So the last thing that you want to happen is to ignore those who engage with you and lose the chance of sending them into your marketing funnel.

 #6 – Track and monitor your social metrics

 Metrics for engagement are vital in creating meaningful, and lasting relationships with your followers.
 Likable content and a massive following are excellent, but there are also additional metrics that you should keep an eye on:

-Reach - Post reach is the total number of unique users who saw your post.
-Is it effective in reaching your target audience's feeds?
+Reach – Post reach is the total number of unique users who saw your post.
+Is it effective in reaching your target audience’s feeds?
 How far is your material spreading on social media?
-Because algorithms are continually changing, tracking your reach is as vital than ever.
+Because algorithms are continually changing, tracking your reach is as vital as ever.

 Clicks – These are the total number of clicks on your logo, company name, or content.
 Tracking clicks are crucial to gain insight into what drives curiosity and encourages people to buy.

 Engagement – Engagement is all about seeing who interacted with your brand and see if it’s proportional to your total reach.
 It lets you know how your audience is willing to interact, and how they perceive you.